 No, it is a common misconception that lovebirds cannot live without a mate.
-In reality, the lovebird can live perfectly by itself, though that also means it needs more attention and care on the owner’s part.
+In reality, a lovebird can live perfectly by itself, though that also means it needs more attention and care on the owner’s part.
 If you know you can’t spend much time with your lovebird, buying a pair may be a good option.

 But should I get one lovebird or two?

 It really is a personal decision that depends on your situation.
 If you want your baby lovebird to be super tame, and have a lot of time to devote to interacting with it, then one bird is completely fine.
-On the other hand, if you are away from home most of the day, it would be better to buy a pair if you feel that one baby lovebird would be too lonely.
+On the other hand, if you are away from home most of the day, it might be better to buy a pair if you feel that one baby lovebird would be too lonely.